 The name of your nonprofit corporation must be distinguishable from any other corporate name on file with the Secretary of State.
 To see if your proposed name is available, you can search South Dakota's online business name database or you can call the Secretary of State's office.
 You can reserve a corporate name for 120 days by filing an application with the Secretary of State.

-You create your nonprofit entity by filing a certificate of incorporation with the South Dakota Secretary of State.
+You create your nonprofit entity by filing a certificate of incorporation with the South Dakota Secretary of State and paying the $30 filing fee (as of August 2020).
 Your articles of organization include basic information such as:

 You must have three or more incorporators in South Dakota.
 See SDC §47-22-6 for additional information about your articles.